Prateek-707/Save-f-Credentials-app/README.md

-# Save-f-Credentials
+# Save-f-Credentials app
-credentials storing application and using easily in any device
+credentials storing application and using it easily in any device with proper safety features.